brick/math/README.md

 echo BigInteger::of('999999999999999999999'); // 999999999999999999999
 ```

-Note about floating-point values: instantiating from a `float` might be unsafe, as floating-point values are
+Note about floating-point values: instantiating from a `float` is deprecated and will be removed in 0.15.
+Floating-
-imprecise by design, and could result in a loss of information.
-Always prefer instantiating from a `string`, which
+point values are imprecise by design and could result in a loss of information.
+Always prefer instantiating from a
-supports an unlimited number of digits:
+`string`, which supports an unlimited number of digits:

 ```php
 echo BigDecimal::of(1.99999999999999999999); // 2